• Skip to primary navigation

 Cranberries alongside muffins.

 Here are some quick visual steps.
-The full recipe with exact measurements can be found on the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

 Make the optional streusel topping by mixing together the flour, brown sugar, and cinnamon in a small bowl.
 Then, cut the softened butter into this mixture until it’s a fine crumble texture.
 Stir in the chopped pecans and place the bowl in the refrigerator for now.